-Can I use a different vegan cream cheese in these mashed potatoes?
+Can I use a different vegan cream cheese?

 Start by peeling your potatoes.
 After you've peeled them, cut them into chunks that are all about the same size.

-Place the potatoes in a large pot and cover with one inch of water.
+Place the potatoes in a pot and cover with one inch of water.

 Stir in salt and pepper.